I hit Kristoff's pawnshop up on Broadway and even though he knew I was delivering him stolen goods, we had to go through the usual dance.

 "Take it, Angel."
 I said, pushing it closer to her, "I can make more."

-"You sure?" she asked looking up at me and I remembered those green eyes with the dusting of freckles across her cheeks.
+"You sure?" she asked looking up at me and I remembered those green eyes and the dusting of freckles across her cheeks.

 "Yeah."
 I said, "You're good for it, right?"